openproblems-bio/task_grn_inference/docs/source/overview.rst

 Installation
 ------------

-To install software dependencies, you need to have Docker, Java, and Viash installed.
-Follow `these instructions <https://openproblems.bio/documentation/fundamentals/requirements/>`_ to install the required dependencies.
+For installation, follow the `task_gen_benchmark <https://github.com/openproblems-bio/task_grn_inference>`_.

-Clone the repository (?) and download the resources: git clone git@github.com:openproblems-bio/task_grn_benchmark.git
+Once the repository is cloned and the required software installed, proceed to the next steps.

-Download minimal resources for GRN inference and evalation:
+Download resources for GRN inference and evalation:
 ------------------

 .. code-block:: bash